 Retirement is also a perfect time to do some reflection.
 A great way to look back at your past experiences is by writing down your memoirs.
 It might even be the start of a family tradition, where your children and maybe grandchildren can contribute with their stories.

-If you love to write, but don’t want to write your memoirs, but just some stories, that also awesome to do!
+If you love to write but don’t want to write your memoirs, but just some stories, that also awesome to do!
 Be creative, and just do what feels good.
 It’s all about having fun in retirement!

 5) Become A Mentor or Coach

 As a retiree, you probably have a lot of experience to share.
 If you want to spend time helping others, you might want to become a coach or mentor for other people.
-Depending on what you did in your life and career, you can decide to become a professional coach and help others with their career choices.
+Depending on what you did in your life and career, you can become a professional coach and help others with their career choices.
 Or maybe you’re more interested in becoming a life coach and help other people succeed in life and make the choices that fit them.

 Becoming a mentor or coach can be time-consuming, so if you want to do this in retirement, make sure that it doesn’t take up all your time.
 It must be a fun activity to do.
 You probably have many other things to do as well.
 However, coaching other people is also a fulfilling activity.

-If you want to improve your coaching skills and become an international certified (life) coach, I recommend to check out Coach Star Alliance.
+If you want to improve your coaching skills and become an international certified (life) coach, I recommend to check out Coach Training Alliance.
 They offer several programs where you can learn from other coaches around the world, which helps to boost your coaching skills!

 6) Stay Physically Active